byiliakarelin/Chat-With-Your-Favorite-PDF/README.md

 - A spinner is shown during document processing to indicate activity.
 ***
 I hope this that projects helps you understand the power of LLMs, ML, and Streamlit as well!
+Since I was using Hugging Face API from their HuggingFaceHub, the size of the LLM was limited (Max 10GB, I believe, thus, I went with google/flan-t5-large) and amount of API calls is also limited.
+The good things is - this whole project is __100% free__.
+Most likely, you will get better results with OpenAI models or Anthropic models, but again, my option is __100% free__.

 Follow me on:
 - [LinkedIn](https://www.linkedin.com/in/iliakarelin/)